Prostate Cancer Clinical Trial

 Patients will be stratified based on previous immunotherapy used as cancer treatment.

-Patients must have histologically or cytologically confirmed prostate cancer confirmed by either the Laboratory of Pathology at the NIH Clinical Center or Walter Reed National Military Medical Center at Bethesda prior to starting this study.
-If no pathologic specimen is available, patients may enroll with a pathologist s report showing a histological diagnosis of prostate cancer and a clinical course consistent with the disease.
+Patients must have histologically or cytologically confirmed prostate cancer confirmed by either the Laboratory of Pathology at the National Institutes of Health (NIH) Clinical Center or Walter Reed National Military Medical Center at Bethesda prior to starting this study.
+If no pathologic specimen is available, patients may enroll with a pathologist's report showing a histological diagnosis of prostate cancer and a clinical course consistent with the disease.

 Metastatic bone disease on an imaging study, or

 Soft tissue disease documented by computed tomography (CT)/magnetic resonance imaging (MRI), or

 Progressive disease at study entry defined as one or more of the following criteria occurring in the setting of castrate levels of testosterone:

 i.
 Radiographic progression defined as any new or enlarging bone lesions or growing lymph node disease, consistent with prostate cancer OR

 ii.
 Prostate-specific antigen (PSA) progression defined by sequence of rising values separated by >1 week (2 separate increasing values over a minimum of 2ng/ml (Prostate Cancer Clinical Trials Working Group (PCWG2) PSA eligibility criteria).
 If patients had been on flutamide, PSA progression is documented 4 weeks or more after withdrawal.